Wednesday, December 16, 2020

 Art by Carlos Ezquerra

 So much for the subtext (or rather, text, since all of this is pretty openly discussed by Kenzie and Dredd!).
-One could argue that what Helter Skelter is really about is wallowing in nostalgia for the good old Dredd days of Progs 0-400(ish), aka 'when Garth Ennis and at least 50% of 2000AD's readers were little boys).
+One could argue that what Helter Skelter is really about is wallowing in nostalgia for the good old Dredd days of Progs 0-400(ish), aka 'when Garth Ennis and at least 50% of 2000AD's readers were little boys').
 So yes, there's an emotional hook going on with the plot, but what each episode revels in is throwaway dialogue and the odd panel referencing characters and stories from yesteryear.
 And even though I'm a little younger than Ennis, I get a kick out of it every time I read it.
 If there's a negative at all, it's perhaps that Carlos Ezquerra, for all his genius, isn't always the best artist at rendering other people's creations (in direct contrast to Henry Flint, who gives perfect nostalgia despite being a 'modern' artist by 2000AD standards).

 Writers do like going back to Judge Cal, but frankly no one can draw him like Bolland drew him.